When to Go

 The September film festival in San Sebastián coincides with the spectacular whaleboat regattas, while the beaches are still ideal and mostly uncrowded.

-When you're looking for a place to stay, note that the largely industrial and well-to-do north is an expensive part of Spain, which is reflected in room rates.
+When looking for a place to stay, remember that the north is an expensive, well-to-do part of Spain, which is reflected in room rates—though some steals can be found in the off-season (and on Airbnb).
 San Sebastián is particularly pricey, and Pamplona rates triple during San Fermín in July.
-Reserve ahead for nearly everywhere in summer, especially in Bilbao, where the Guggenheim fills hotels.
+Be sure to book far ahead for summer travel.